ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-intro.md

 # VMware vCenter Server and Red Hat OpenShift architecture overview
 {: #vcs-openshift-intro}

 The {{site.data.keyword.vmwaresolutions_full}} offering includes fully automated, rapid deployments of VMware® vCenter Server®.
 This offering complements the on-premises infrastructure and allows existing and future workloads to run on {{site.data.keyword.cloud_notm}} without conversion by using the same tools, skills, and processes that are used on-premises.
-For more information, see [Virtualization for extending virtualized private cloud](https://www.ibm.com/cloud/architecture/architectures/virtualizationArchitecture){: external}.
+For more information, see [What is virtualization?](https://www.ibm.com/topics/virtualization){: external}.

 {{site.data.keyword.redhat_openshift_full}} on {{site.data.keyword.vmwaresolutions_short}} provides the capability to deploy a {{site.data.keyword.redhat_openshift_notm}} Cluster by using an automated deployment of the VMware Software Defined Data Center (SDDC) architecture.
 The {{site.data.keyword.redhat_openshift_notm}} Cluster on {{site.data.keyword.cloud_notm}} components are deployed as virtual machines (VM) or appliances by using VMware NSX® software-defined networking.